ARKHAM-Enterprises/eventsrc/README.md

 })

 /*
- * Subscribe to any events that are emitted on the cart store */ cartEventStore.subscribe(event => {
+ * Subscribe to any events that are emitted on the store */ cartEventStore.subscribe(event => {
   console.log(event)